Jones Performing Arts Center

 - Loading dock: Upstage left at stage level, 12ft high by 10ft wide sliding door

-- JPAC is a counterweight fly system with 26 single purchase lines.
+- JPAC has a counterweight fly system with 26 single purchase lines.
 All lines fly and travel from stage right at stage level

 - Lock rail - Stage Right at stage level